Juan Donoso Cortés: Entry into politics and journalism

-The period between 1837 and 1840 saw the nadir of Donoso's journalistic career; writing for various publications such as El Correo Nacional, El Porvenir, and El Piloto.
-His drift into conservatism continued during this time; Donoso attacked Victor Hugo's depiction of Mary Stuart and argued in favor of the use of rich articles in religious rites.
+The period between 1837 and 1840 saw the nadir of Donoso's journalistic career, writing for various publications such as El Correo Nacional, El Porvenir, and El Piloto.
+His drift into conservatism continued during this time; Donoso attacked Victor Hugo's depiction of Mary Stuart and argued in favour of the use of rich articles in religious rites.
 His most extensive article during this time, "Classicism and Romanticism", written in El Correo Nacional in August or September 1838, urged a synthesis between classicist and romantic art forms.
 Donoso's articles brought him a great deal of notoriety and condemnation, with 65 members of the Cortes accusing Donoso of being subversive.

 Donoso recognized the power of the press and sought to influence public discussion through his publications, yet he was also one of the sharpest critics of the press and the freedom of the press.
-He believed that journalism was an almost sacred vocation but that this vocation was often abused and was used to spread mindless chatter and gossip.
-He was critical of the use of the press to spread revolutionary, socialistic, and anti-Christian ideas.
+He believed that journalism was an almost sacred vocation, but that this vocation was often abused and was used to spread mindless chatter and gossip.
+He was critical of the use of the press to spread revolutionary, socialist, and anti-Christian ideas.
 Donoso went as far as to believe that freedom of the press itself was the result of the abandonment of Christian moral principles: editors were a new priesthood devoted to furthering the revolution and the authority of Christian doctrine was replaced with endless discussion.
 He was also critical of the use of the press by governments to achieve centralization and bureaucratization.